Code Size: Squeezing more with linker outlining

 Conclusion

 This is an example of just one outlined sequence.
-You can tune tune the linker’s outlining parameters when searching for sequences to outline, setting the minimum and maximum length for an outlined strand.
+You can tune the linker’s outlining parameters when searching for sequences to outline, setting the minimum and maximum length for an outlined strand.
 The linker is capable of finding many sequences to outline, even in size-optimized code.

 If code size is important to you, the SEGGER Linker is capable of reducing your application image in multiple ways.